ThamidalapatiBharath/RAG-ASSIGNMENT/README.md

 #  Local RAG System - Simple Guide

-A simple **Retrieval-Augmented Generation** system that answers questions about your PDF documents using local AI (no internet required, no costs).
+A simple **Retrieval-Augmented Generation** system that answers questions about your PDF documents using local AI.

 ---